 Hot Tip: NEVER put prescription medications in a checked bag — carry on all medications.

 For formula, breast milk, or juice for infants or toddlers you will need to notify a TSA officer and then remove these items from your carry-on.
 They will be screened separately by X-ray and the liquids may be tested.
-Also, these items do not have to fit inside a quart sized bag and can be in quantities larger than 3.4 ounces.
+Also, these items do not have to fit inside a quart-sized bag and can be in quantities larger than 3.4 ounces.

 In addition, a breast pump is considered a medical device by the FDA.
-Since there is no specific guidelines though, it’s best to check with your specific airline in order to see if you are allowed to get an extra carry on item for your breast pump.
+Since there are no specific guidelines though, it’s best to check with your specific airline in order to see if you are allowed to get an extra carry on item for your breast pump.

 TSA released new guidance on medical marijuana in May 2019.
 You are now allowed to bring some CBD oil in carry-on bags.
 This guidance notes that passengers will be allowed to carry medical marijuana products and CBD products that have been approved by the Food and Drug Administration.
 However, CBD products must be derived from hemp in order to qualify.